frouo/lembot-public-website/blog/[25-07-08] lembot-v2-simpler-more-powerful.md

 tag: "whats-new"
 ---

-# Lembot v2: Simpler, More Powerful
+# Lembot v2: Export Lemlist data to Google Sheets, simplified

 Today, we are excited to announce Lembot v2 🎉